Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 |Vaginal vault suspension||18||26||27|

 - Comparing Outpatient and Inpatient Suburethral Sling Rates.
-As detailed in the chart below, Cedars-Sinai's CWCPH physicians perform outpatient suburethral slings at a far greater rate than the UHC average, which eliminates inpatient hospital admission and helps patients get back to their lives sooner.
+As detailed in the chart below, Cedars-Sinai's CWCPH physicians perform the majority of the suburethral slings in the outpatient setting, which eliminates inpatient hospital admission and helps patients get back to their lives sooner.

 |Percent Outpatient vs Inpatient||2012||2013||2014|

 - Average length of stays (ALOS).
 This refers to the average number of days a patient stays at Cedars-Sinai Medical Center after being admitted.
 The goal is to ensure that all patients are appropriately treated in the hospital for their respective conditions and are not hospitalized longer than they should be.
 Suburethral sling procedures and vaginal vault suspension are often done in conjunction with other surgeries such as bladder suspension, rectocele repair and hysterectomy when indicated, lengthening the hospital stay.
-As detailed in the chart below, in-patient suburethral slings and vaginal vault suspensions performed by Cedars-Sinai’s CWCPH physicians result in a consistently shorter length of stay that is consistent with what would be expected for a clinically similar population,
+As detailed in the chart below, in-patient suburethral slings and vaginal vault suspensions performed by Cedars-Sinai’s CWCPH physicians result in a length of stay that is consistent with what would be expected for a clinically similar population,

 |Average Length of Stay